 Most communities are appropriately vigilant about testing mosquito populations for disease.
 County health officials usually alert communities to step up mosquito eradication measures once the disease is detected.
 Pay close attention to any alerts your local health department issues during the hurricane recovery period.

 How to Stop Mosquito Breeding

 Hurricane recovery is no picnic, but while you're helping with cleanup efforts, you can also do some easy things to stop the mosquito menace.

 How to Stop Mosquitoes from Getting Inside

-Prevent mosquitoes from invading your indoor space by following these tips.
+Prevent mosquitoes from invading your indoor space by following these tips:

 Sometimes, there's no way to avoid mosquitoes after a hurricane, but you can stop them from covering you with bites.
 Generously apply mosquito repellent onto your exposed skin before going outdoors.
-Double up on this protection by wearing comfortable long-sleeve shirts and long pants that cover your ankles.
+Double up on this protection by wearing comfortable long-sleeved shirts and long pants that cover your ankles.
 Instead of sandals, put on shoes that completely cover your feet.

 Professional Help and Mosquito Removal

 Dealing with the aftermath of a hurricane can be an emotionally trying time.
 You may be too busy or frazzled to take on a battle against flying insects.
-The MosquitoNix® team is always here for you, and our certified pest control experts are ready to help.
+The MosquitoNix®® team is always here for you, and our certified pest control experts are ready to help.
 We can treat your property with our formulations that wipe out these bloodsucking predators quickly and efficiently.